What to Do About Mold in Your Air Conditioner

-Mold is a common problem in homes and businesses alike.
+Mold in air conditioning is a common problem in homes and businesses alike.
 It can be found anywhere that has moisture, which includes your air conditioning unit.
 Though there are many types of mold, the most dangerous type for humans is black mold.
 This particular fungus thrives on moist environments such as those found within an AC unit or inside walls where water damage has occurred from leaks or high humidity levels.

 The musty smell caused by this type of fungi will cause headaches and sinus problems for some people with allergies, causing allergic reactions or respiratory issues; it may also trigger asthmatic attacks if they have already been diagnosed with asthma.
 Additionally, some people could suffer from mold allergies causing immune system issues.
 Fortunately, there are ways to prevent these tiny spores from growing into larger colonies that could pose health risks to you and others.

 Professionals in mold removal and restoration are trained and skilled in mold remediation processes.
 This includes how to set up proper containment, methods to use antimicrobial chemicals that clean any mold, stains, and mold prevention.
 Professionals often use a sealer or encapsulant to make the treated areas more resistant to water damage and mold, and to help with odor control.